 Earth Pak makes the same model in both 10-liter and 20-liter sizes.
 Both sizes are available in dark blue, light blue, orange, yellow, forest green, red, white, and black.

-$23 is hard to beat, especially with the bonus smartphone case.
+The Earth Pak's low price is hard to beat on that criterion alone, especially with the bonus smartphone case.
 While this may be the perfect level of investment to keep your towel and clothes dry, don't gamble more expensive hydrophobic equipment with this model.

 This inexpensive product is great for the casual paddle board session where you don't plan to get in the water.